effhAVE/GLLSS/README.md

 Purpose of the site is to help staff, especially hosts and teamleaders of GLL to make schedule for them when to work as the main aspect.
 They can put their availability for certain tournaments and then being scheduled.
 Site offers as well more functionalities to ease the work.
 There are several roles to divide people based on their position.
 We will look into each role and describe the site, functionalities and possibilities within each role.

 ## Roles
-Site has right now these roles:
+Site does work on roles principle.
+There are several roles where next role has something more to access and inherit all the rights from previous role: Right now there are these roles:
 - Uncomfirmed User
 - Guest
 - Host